 Once you arrive in Paris, one of the best luxury hotels in Paris is the Four Seasons hotel.
 Wherever you are in the world, Four Seasons hotels are consistently one of the best hotels or resort in the area.
 They don’t have a Four Seasons loyalty program, so you will never be able to book a free stay by racking up and redeeming points, or by collecting points on your credit card and spending them at a Four Seasons hotel.
 It can’t be done.
 But you can get discounts at Four Seasons hotels and benefit from special rewards at Four Seasons hotels for no extra cost by booking your next stay via our luxury travel concierge.

-Back to Paris-Charles De Gaulle airport, the First Class airport lounge is empty, stylish, with lots of cream decor (much like the First Class cabin on the flight).
-The look is very stylish with red, grey, and white seats and lots of flower arrangements, plus some of the walls have plus red fabric on them.
+Back to Paris-Charles De Gaulle airport, the First Class airport lounge is empty and stylish, with lots of cream decor (much like the First Class cabin on the flight).
+The look is very stylish with red, grey, and white seats and lots of flower arrangements, plus some of the walls have plush red fabric on them.
 It offers great food and free-flowing champagne.
 There are sleeping areas, a spa, and stylish showers.

 Staff will offer you drinks with nibbles as soon as you arrive in the lounge.
-There’s also a restaurant area with restaurant tables with a small buffet, though the buffet offering is light snacks rather than a full-on meal.
+There’s also a restaurant area with tables with a small buffet, though the buffet offering is light snacks rather than a full meal.

 - Green Pea & Haddock Veloute